patrickfuchs/PackMem2/README.md

-# New_PackMem
+# PackMem2
-This repository contains the script for the new version of PackMem.\
+[PackMem](https://packmem.ipmc.cnrs.fr/) ([link to the github repo](https://github.com/rogautier/packmem)) is a computational tool that compute the distributions of packing defects in lipid bilayers from molecular dynamics trajectories.
+The present repository contains the scripts for the new version of PackMem called **PackMem2**.

-This version presents a code written in python 3 and some new mechanisms such as the use of MDAnalysis package to work directly with the trajectory file or the possibility to see the defects around a protein inserted into the membrane.
+PackMem2 was written in python 3 and completely refactorized compared to the original PackMem (notably with the use of Numpy arrays, MDAnalysis module, multiprocessing), which hevily improved the performance.
+It contains also some new features, notably computing packing defects around a protein inserted into the membrane.

 -------------------------------------------------------------------------------